Skip to main content

 NRHI

-It has been a very busy year for the NRHI steering group, with significant progress being made towards our eventual goal of a registry for all implanted hearing devices.
+It continues to be a busy time for the NRHI steering group, working towards our eventual goal of a registry for all implanted hearing devices.
 The primary aim of the registry remains to improve safety and outcomes for hearing implant users in the UK.

 The NRHI has been developed under the NHS England ‘Outcomes Registry Programme’ (ORP).
 This overarching National programme aims to capture key data on all types of implanted medical devices.
 The data collected by the ORP is on two levels.
 Firstly a single ‘core dataset’ for all implantable medical devices, which will cover details of the device used (including unique device identifier or UDI), patient, date & place of surgery and surgeon.
 When standing alone, this element is also known as ‘MDOR’, or the Medical Device Outcome Registry.
 Secondly, individual specialties may set up additional outcome datasets, with clinical information relevant to the specific type of device.

 For the NRHI a suite of outcome datasets have been developed for cochlear implants - these include relevant clinical information, complications, and in future will include patient-reported outcomes (PROMs and PREMs).
-Other registries being developing in parallel with the NRHI include neural implants, breast and cosmetic implants and pelvic floor implants.
+Other registries being developed in parallel with the NRHI include neural implants, breast and cosmetic implants, and pelvic floor implants.

 Trusts in England have already received notice that they are required to complete core ‘MDOR’ datasets for all type IIb and III medical devices.
 This will include cochlear implants, ABI, active bone conduction implants and MEI (as type III) and other bone conduction implants (as type IIb).
 The ORP have funded development of a national online portal for data submission.
 They will also support ongoing data analysis and reporting.